aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/texturealignment/_index.md

 ---
 title: TextureAlignment
+linktitle: TextureAlignment
 second_title: Aspose.Words for Java API Reference
-description: Specifies the alignment for the tiling of the texture fill.
+description: Specifies the alignment for the tiling of the texture fill in Java.
 type: docs
-weight: 575
+weight: 577
 url: /java/com.aspose.words/texturealignment/
 ---